Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-05.md

 ## Objective

-The objective of today's training was to understand the fundamentals of NumPy and its significance in Artificial Intelligence and Machine Learning.
-The session focused on efficient array operations, vectorization, indexing, slicing, broadcasting, data filtering, statistical analysis, reshaping, matrix operations, and data preprocessing techniques used in machine learning.
+Today's training introduced NumPy, one of the most important Python libraries used in AI & ML.
+The session focused on learning how to create and work with arrays, perform mathematical operations efficiently, and use different NumPy features for data manipulation and preprocessing.

 ---

 ## Tasks Assigned by the Industry Expert

-The following tasks were assigned during today's training session:
+During today's training session, the following tasks were assigned:

 1. Understand the fundamentals and importance of NumPy in AI & ML.
 2. Create and manipulate one-dimensional and two-dimensional NumPy arrays.